 There is no medicine for the disease.
 Your health care provider may recommend medication to relieve the symptoms or to treat complications of measles.
 Measles can be prevented by the MMR (measles, mumps, rubella) vaccine series.
-North Carolina law requires children to receive two doses of measles-containing vaccine: dose one at 12 to 15 months of age and dose two (at least 30 days later) before kindergarten/first grade entry.
+North Carolina law requires children to receive two doses of measles-containing vaccine: dose one at 12 to 15 months of age and dose two (at least 30 days later) before kindergarten/first grade entry, between ages 4 years - 5 years of age.

-If you plan to travel with an infant less than 12 months old:
+If you plan to travel internationally with an infant less than 12 months old:

-- Infants aged 6-11 months should receive one dose of the MMR vaccine before departure. - If an infant aged 6-11 months received the MMR vaccine prior to travel, the infant still needs to complete the two-dose MMR series.
+- Infants aged 6-11 months should receive one dose of the MMR vaccine before departure. - If an infant aged 6-11 months received the MMR vaccine prior to travel, the infant still needs to complete the two-dose MMR series according to the recommended vaccination schedule.

-Who should stay at home?-
+Who should stay at home?